Linda Fruhvirtova defeats Volynets; Zanevska bests Kenin in Madrid

-Czech teenager Linda Fruhvirtova won a match at the Mutua Madrid Open for the first time in her career on Tuesday, defeating American Katie Volynets 6-3, 7-5.
+Czech teenager Linda Fruhvirtova won a match at the Mutua Madrid Open for the first time in her career on Tuesday, defeating American Katie Volynets 6-3, 7-5 in the first round of the WTA 1000 event.

 In their first meeting, World No.58 Fruhvirtova converted four of her seven break points en route to a 1-hour and 43-minute victory over 103rd-ranked Volynets.
 Each player had 15 winners, but 17-year-old Fruhvirtova had 11 fewer unforced errors than Volynets in the match.